kangaroo98/udacity/README.md

 2. git clone https://github.com/kangaroo98/udacity.git
 3. cd udacity
 4. pip install -r requirements.txt
-5. cd app
-6. pytest --capture=no --log-cli-level=INFO test_churn_library.py (currently 11 tests should pass, logs will be shown in the console)
+5. pytest --capture=no --log-cli-level=INFO ./app/test_churn_library.py - currently 11 tests should pass, logs will be shown in the console
-7. pytest churn_library.py (__main__ will execute all functions in order, models and images are created and saved, logs can be viewed in ./logs/churn_library.logs)
+6. python3 ./app/churn_library.py - (__main__) will execute all functions in order, models and images are created and saved, logs can be viewed in ./logs/churn_library.logs